hoamx2602/scentronix_assignment/README.md

 npm run start:dev
 ```

+### Main Flow:
+- **Admin:**
+  - Only the Admin can access API: POST `/api/url/check-status` to check online URLs from a specific given list URLs.
+- **Normal User:**
+  - Can store their own urls list: POST `/api/urls`
+  - Check their own online urls
+    >Maybe we need throttle for this api
+  - Can add a new alert channel (email, slack,...) to receive the alert when their urls shut down or something does not work.
+    >At the moment, only one user per channel alert is supported.
+  - Can update their alert method by adding another methods like: gmail, slack,...
+- **Automation (Schedule):**
+  - There is an automatic thread that checks the status of all users' urls every minute.
+If a user has at least one url that is not working, it will send a notification through the alert channel that the user has registered so that the user can know.

 ### Before Test:
 Before test flow, we need to create an admin account by run shell script (optional for db run by docker, we still create a new admin by manual in database)
 1. Run: `chmod +x ./scripts/init-admin.sh`